istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Prerequisites

 * You have already set up Istio on Kubernetes.
-If you haven't done so already, you can find out how in the [Installation guide](/docs/setup/kubernetes/quick-start/).
+If you haven't done so, you can find out how in the [Installation guide](/docs/setup/kubernetes/quick-start/).

 * Mesh expansion machines must have IP connectivity to the endpoints in the mesh.
 This typically requires a VPC or a VPN, as well as a container network that